1995 San Francisco 49ers season: NFC Divisional Playoffs: vs. (3) Green Bay Packers

 The 49ers, who were almost 10-point favorites in the game, were upset by the visiting Green Bay Packers.
 Green Bay set the tone early with a Craig Newsome 31-yard fumble return for a touchdown, and never looked back.
 Even though Steve Young had more pass attempts, completions and passing yards than his counterpart 1995 League MVP Brett Favre, he failed to throw for a touchdown and finished with 2 interceptions.
 The 49ers had 4 turnovers in the game.
 This was the final game for 49ers wide receiver John Taylor.
-49ers didn’t win a Super Bowl until 1994, but in 1996 49ers got in the playoffs and win to the Eagles 14-0 and lost to the Packers 35-14 in the Divisional Round.